On this card topper I played with the new Distress Embossing Glazes in a few different ways. I hope you get yours out and give them a try!

 Then I matted the card onto a deep blue cardstock for a good contrast

 I wanted my flowers to match my project, so I sprayed some light beige flowers I had with my Distress Spray Stormy Sky and Oxide Spray Tumbled Glass and dried them with a heat tool.
+I always prefer to use my splatbox when it comes to spraying as it contains the mess

 Then I sprayed the flowers with resist spray and poured over more Weathered Wood Embossing Glaze so that my flowers were shiny and glazed to match the rest of my card, and heat set the glaze